mokshaproject/moksha/docs/main/DataInterpretation.rst

 ------------

-Any data source, even if moksha has to occasionally poll it, can be displayed as a 'live' widget on any web site.
-Data streams can also easily expose themselves through an AMQP or STOMP message queue, allowing other applications and services to interact with new data, as it is discovered.
+Any data source, even if moksha has to occasionally poll it, can be displayed as a 'live' widget.
+"Data streams", or Producers,  can also easily expose themselves through an AMQP or STOMP message queue, allowing other applications and services to interact with new data, as it is discovered.